how do i grow parsley?

-However, if you wish to start from seed they should be started twelve weeks before last spring frost.
+Parsley is quite slow growing, to start from seed plant 2 seeds in each cell, about 1cm deep.
 Parsley seeds can be slow to germinate and can be soaked in lukewarm water for 24hrs before planting them, which will speed up the germination process.
-When you see the shoots appear move your seeds to a spot where they will receive full sun.
+When you see the shoots appear, move your seeds to a spot where they will receive full sun

-A good source of Vitamin A and C.
+A good source of Vitamin A and C

 Preparing and using

 Parsley is great fresh, dried or cooked.
-It used in many cultures as a staple flavour in many dishes.
+It is used in many cultures as a staple flavour in many dishes.
 Try using it as a garnish!